-Post Judgment Modifications of Divorce & Paternity
+Post Judgment Modifications of Divorce and Paternity Rulings

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

 Family law differs from other areas of law in several ways.
 One unfortunate distinction lies in the seemingly never-ending litigation between ex-spouses and parents.
 Unlike criminal and other civil cases, the same parties often return to court over what appear to be the same conflicts.
 Hence, one often hears the expression in family law that “a final judgment is never really final.”

 However, before you resign yourself to years of litigation with your ex-spouse, keep in mind that appellate decisions of family law cases have placed strict limits on both: (1) the parts of a divorce or paternity judgment that can be modified, and (2) what needs to be proven to obtain a modification.

 Mere dissatisfaction with the final judgment never constitutes adequate grounds for its modification.
 Also, equitable distribution aspects of a divorce judgment (how marital assets and debts are divided) cannot be modified.
 (Please see the page Property Distribution in Divorce for more information on this subject.)

 What Can Be Modified in a Divorce If There Is a Substantial Change In Circumstances

 What then can be subject to a post judgment modification in a divorce or paternity judgment or settlement?
 A former spouse can file a “Supplemental Petition for Modification” of his or her child support, time sharing or alimony obligation.
 Similarly, a parent operating under a paternity final judgment can also seek to modify his or her child support obligation.